 Prof. Gosta Esping-Andersen

-Professor Esping-Andersen is professor of Sociology at the Universitat Pompeu Fabra where he directs the DEMOSOC research unit.
-In 2009 he was nominated ICREA-Academia professor.
-Born in Denmark, he studied demography, economics and sociology at Copenhagen University and at the University of Wisconsin–Madison, where he received his PhD.
+Professor Esping-Andersen is professor emeritus at the Universitat Pompeu Fabra in Barcelona where he directs the DEMOSOC research unit.
+In 2009 he was nominated as the ICREA-Academia professor.
+Since2019, he has been a Research Professor at Bocconi University in Milan.
+He has been awarded a doctor honoris causa from Roskilde University and from Copenhagen University.
+Born in Denmark, Professor Esping-Andersen studied demography, economics and sociology at Copenhagen University and at the University of Wisconsin–Madison, where he received his PhD.
 His scientific work centres on life course dynamics, social stratification and comparative social policy.
-Before coming to Pompeu Fabra, he taught at Harvard University, the University of Trento and the European University in Italy.
-His publications include The Three Worlds of Welfare Capitalism (for which he was awarded the APSA’s Aaron Wildavsky Enduring Contribution Award in 2005); The Social Foundations of Postindustrial Economies (translated into Italian and Japanese); and, most recently, Trois Lecons sur L’Etat Providence (Paris, Le Seuil).
-His latest book is The incomplete revolution (Polity Press 2009).
+Before his current positions, he also taught at Harvard University, the University of Trento and the European University in Italy.
+His publications include The Three Worlds of Welfare Capitalism (for which he was awarded the APSA’s Aaron Wildavsky Enduring Contribution Award in 2005); The Social Foundations of Postindustrial Economies (Oxford University Press), Trois Lecons sur L’Etat Providence (Paris, Le Seuil), The incomplete revolution (Polity Press 2009), and Families in the 21st Century (2016).

 Dr. Chantal Remery